 Farewell SciLogs.com It is with great sadness that I write that Spektrum der Wissenschaft, the media host of SciLogs.com, has decided to shut down this English-language blogging network.
 I have been blogging here since 2011.
 At first what are now the SciLogs.com blogs were hosted by Nature Network, an online forum and social network site at Nature Magazine.
 Our blogs were then transitioned to being hosted by Spektrum, and became the SciLogs.com blogs.
 The official message is that Spektrum had for business...
 Read more

-I am a Bio/Nanotechnology scientist turned journalist, with an M.S. in Biological & Agricultural Engineering.
+I am a Bio/Nanotechnology scientist turned communicator, with an M.S. in Biological & Agricultural Engineering and now a Ph.D. in Mass Communication.
 Science is my interest, but writing is my passion.
 I translate science into story, and my dream is to inspire a love for science in every reader.
-I am also a new PhD student at the LSU Manship School of Mass Communications, focusing in science communications and policy.
-I currently conduct research on the communication of science—specifically climate science—to various publics, and I write about all things science on a daily basis.
-Please feel free to ask me questions anytime, and follow me on Twitter @FromTheLabBench.
+In my research at the LSU Manship School of Mass Communications I study science blogging and generally science communication as it plays out in new media environments.

-Paige Brown: All Posts
+Paige Brown Jarreau: All Posts

 A recently published study in Journalism, titled “The science grapevine: Influence of blog information on the online media coverage of the 2010 arsenic-based life study,” caught my eye this morning.
 Unfortunately, I couldn’t *access the full text of the study online or through my University library, so I requested a PDF from the author (but got the PDF much more quickly via #IcanhazPDF). *For a study on science blogs, I think it is unfortunate that this paper was so inaccessible....
 Read more